ietf-wg-cellar/flac-specification/flac.md

 - s''(n-1) is s'(n-1) - s'(n-2) or the closest available second-order discrete derivative
 - s'''(n-1) is s''(n-1) - s''(n-2) or the closest available third-order discrete derivative

-As a predictor makes use of samples preceding the sample that is predicted, it can only be used when enough such samples are known.
-As each subframe in FLAC is coded completely independent, the first few samples in each subframe cannot be predicted.
+As a predictor makes use of samples preceding the sample that is predicted, it can only be used when enough samples are known.
+As each subframe in FLAC is coded completely independently, the first few samples in each subframe cannot be predicted.
 Therefore, a number of so-called warm-up samples equal to the predictor order is stored.
 These are stored unencoded, bypassing the predictor and residual coding stage.
 See [section on Constant subframe](#constant-subframe) on how samples are stored unencoded.
 The table below defines how a fixed predictor subframe appears in the bitstream

 Data             | Description
 :----------------|:-----------